noahbrenner/national-parks/README.md

 * `clean` — Delete the contents of the `dist/` directory.
 * `lint` — Check typings and lint TypeScript files.
 * `typewatch` — Check TypeScript typings and continue to run that check every time a `*.ts` file is modified.
-* `devbuild` — Build the app in development mode after running the `clean` task.
+* `devbuild` — Build the app in development mode after running the `clean` task (dev mode builds also include source maps).
 * `start` — Build the app in development mode and serve it locally on port 3000.
 Reload on HTML changes.
 Inject CSS changes without reloading (the same is done for JavaScript changes, but a manual reload is usually necessary in this case because Knockout bindings can't be applied more than once).
-* `build` — Build the app in production mode after running the `clean` task.
+* `build` — Build the app in production mode after running the `clean` and `lint` tasks.
 Code is minified and tree-shaken.

 ### Using your own API keys (optional)

-The Google API key used here will only work on `localhost:3000`, so if you want to run on a different port or host, you'll need your own.
+The Google API key used here will only work on `localhost:3000` and `noahbrenner.github.io`, so if you want to run on a different port or host, you'll need your own key.
 You can get one by starting here: https://console.developers.google.com/

 The National Parks Service API has a rate limit, so you might consider getting your own API key, which you can do here: https://www.nps.gov/subjects/developer/get-started.htm